 One of our favorite meals is breakfast-for-supper.
 Since RancherMan & I don’t really eat breakfast at the traditional time in the morning, it’s a real treat for us to get to enjoy it as an evening meal.

 But on this occasion I invited the folks over to enjoy supper with us.
 I’d told them I planned a breakfast-for-supper meal, and I wanted it to be something fun.
 I’d decided to make these breakfast quesadillas.

 But for my own plate I decided on some ultra-spicy specialty habanero salsa and a hearty helping of RancherMan’s pico.
-(I’m not gonna lie, there’s always precious little of RancherMan’s batch of pico de gallo left after our meal)
+(I’m not gonna lie, there’s always precious little of RancherMan’s homemade pico de gallo left after our meal)

 Now that our plates are filled with deliciousness, it’s time to dig in!